iamprim0rdial/cyber-security-notes/python.md

+---

+## Try and Catch
+- try and catch are use to handle the exception
+- try block contains code that can raise an exception and except block contain code to handle that exception

+Note: exception: An exception is an error that occurs during the execution of a program, which disrupts its normal flow.

+---

 ## Python Library for bug hunting

 1. **Scapy :** Scapy is a powerful Python library used for network packet manipulation.
 It allows users to create, send, receive, and analyze network packets.